-25: Optionally, the Energy Information Collector aggregates the Energy-of-media-Service Metric reports of the Media Client and the ones received from the Energy Information AF and publishes the final Energy-of-media-Service Metric reports to the Application thru reference pointE6.
+25: The Energy Information Collector aggregates the Media Application Service Energy metrics reports of the Media Client and the ones received from the Energy Information AF and publishes the final Media Application Service Energy metrics reports to the Application via reference point M6.25a: The…

-26: Optionally, the Energy Information AF publishes the final Energy-of-media-Service Metric reports to the AF Data Collection AF thru E4 reference point to allow the existing Data Collection function to expose the Energy-of-media-Service information as it is in the release 19.
+26: The Media-aware Application may publish Media Application Service Energy metrics to the Media Application Provider via reference point M8.

+If exposure of Media Application Service Energy events is provisioned in the Media AF:

+27: The Energy Information AF sharesMedia Application Service Energy metrics with the Data Collection AF instantiated in the same Media AF.

+28: The Data Collection AF exposes Media Application Service Energy metrics events to the Event Consumer AF via reference point R6 as specified in TS 26.531 [26531].

-Upon the termination of media playback (as notified by the Media-Aware Application to the Media Player) a final round of metrics collection and reporting is performed.
+Upon the termination of media playback (as notified by the Media-Aware Application to the Media Access Function) a final round of metrics collection and reporting is performed.

 7.12.4 Impacts on existing services, entities and interfaces